 Another crucial matter to note is that the numbers of forex brokers that offer cent accounts are still quite limited.
 The majority of these brokers would limit the maximum position size to keep the account's exposure low.

 Standard account is the most common account in forex trading.
 In this account type, the minimum trading volume per transaction is 1 standard lot which equals 100,000 US dollars (10 US dollars per pip for EUR/USD trading).
 This means, you're only allowed to trade if you reach the minimum size per transaction, which in this case is 100,000 US dollars.

-As the name suggests, standard account is mostly considered as the standard choice and the most widely used trading account for forex traders, so it doesn't limit its features for certain types of traders only.
+As the name suggests, the standard account is mostly considered the standard choice and the most widely used account by forex traders, so it doesn't limit its features to certain types of traders only.
 The main advantage of using a standard account is that most brokers provide better services and more perks for standard account holders.

 However, opening a standard account will require you to have a relatively high minimum deposit.
 If you want to have enough space left to accommodate further price fluctuations, it is recommended that you open a standard account with a minimum deposit of 10,000 US dollars.
 Also, remember that with the high potential gains come high potential losses.
 Just as you have the chance to earn 1,000 US dollars in a day if the trade moves in your favor, you can also lose 1,000 US dollars just as quickly if the 100 pips move against you.

 While having losses is essentially inevitable in forex trading, that much loss in just a day would give a damaging impact on traders with small capital in their accounts.
 That being said, the standard account might be more profitable, but it is also riskier than the cent account.
 That is why, this account type is more suitable for experienced, well-funded traders.
 It is a great choice if you want to get high returns and like to use various trading instruments.

 Which Type is Right for You?